kalagotla/BICSNet-PIV/README.md

 - CUDA 11.8+ (recommended: CUDA 12.1)
 - Compatible drivers

+**Windows Requirements:**
+- Windows 10/11 (64-bit)
+- Python 3.12 (from python.org or Microsoft Store)
+- Command Prompt or PowerShell
+- Git for Windows (for cloning the repository)

 **Notes:**
 - Python pinned to 3.12 for PyTorch compatibility
 - The installation script automatically detects CUDA availability